junhuawa/junhuawa.github.io/_posts/case/2014-10-20-Timer-Overflow-Resource-not-Available.md

 tags: [Timer]
 ---

-7 prontoes are reported for the problem on Application and customer side.
+7 bugs are reported for the problem on Application and customer side.
 ------------------------------------------
-PR NA05532776: Cannot run QRS on IPDU-3 at SEMME000

-PR NA05526290: NS3.0 PILOT IPDU Interface Status Error

-PR 80174ESPE03: ZQRS COMMAND EXECUTION FAILED for IPDU3

 ### Main problem: